ClydeMachine/DynamicModuleMonitor/README.md

 You'll want to create an ```application.conf``` file like the example one I've made, that specifies what your monitoring directory will be.
 Absolute and relative paths are supported here - just make sure it includes a trailing "/" slash character.

+**NOTE:** The monitored directory is intended to function like temp space.
+It can be quickly emptied out by adding a file with ```.cleanup``` in the name, and the monitor will delete everything in that directory.
+Naturally, this means the directory should be empty except for when you have modules to run!

 ```
 // This is what your application.conf may contain.
-For now this is all you need in it
+For now this is all you need in it.
 loadingdock_path = "loadingdock/"

 ```